kartonfarkas/api_docs/source/suite/contacts/contact_field_choice_list.rst

 Listing a Choice List
 =====================

-Returns the choice options (possible values) of a field.
+Generates a list of all available options for any given field.

 Endpoint
 --------